Saturday Workshops for Adults And Families

 FAMILY DAY OPEN HOUSE

-Saturday, November 30, 2013, 10 a.m. - 3 p.m.
+Saturday, November 28, 2015, 10 a.m. - 3 p.m.

-Friends and relatives visiting for Thanksgiving?
-Looking for something special to show them?
-Bring them to APH's Museum on Saturday, November 30 from 10 a.m., to 3 p.m.
-Visitors can write their names in braille, see the book of Psalms from Helen Keller's Bible, play games designed for children who are blind, and enjoy many other activities in this award-winning museum.
-See Denver the Guide Dog, a Discovery Channel video about how a puppy becomes a dog guide and is matched with a new owner.
-Seasonal refreshments will be served.
-Open to all ages.
+Looking for something uniquely Louisville to show friends and relatives visiting for Thanksgiving?
+Bring them to APH's one-of-a-kind museum!
+Visitors can write their names in braille, see a book from Helen Keller's Bible, play games and read books designed for children who are blind, and enjoy many other activities in this award-winning museum.
+See "Denver the Guide Dog," a Discovery Channel video about how a puppy becomes a dog guide and is matched with a new owner.
+Holiday goodies and hot cider will be served.
+For all ages.

 HOLIDAY CARD FACTORY

-Saturday, December 7, 2013, 10:30 a.m. - 12:30 p.m.
+Saturday, December 5, 2015, 10:30 a.m. - 12:30 p.m.